Worlds Elsewhere Theatre Company Presents:

 Special Projects Manager - Nicole Lopez-Hagan

-Worlds Elsewhere Theatre Company is based in New York City and Seattle, on lands home to the Munsee Lenape, Duwamish, and Coast Salish peoples.
+Worlds Elsewhere Theatre Company is based in New York City, Seattle, and the Central California Coast,on lands home to the Munsee Lenape, Duwamish, Coast Salish, and Chumash peoples.

 Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ Bodwéwadmi (Potawatomi) Canarsie Chumash Coast Salish Confederated Villages of Lisjan Duwamish Fernandeño Tataviam Hoocąk (Ho-Chunk) Kiikaapoi (Kickapoo) Kizh (Gabrieleno) Lənape Haki-nk (Lenni-Lenape) Me-Wuk (Miwok) Mi'kma'ki Munsee Lenape Muwekma Myaamia Očhéthi Šakówiŋ Ohlone Payómkawichum (Luiseño) Peoria Powhatan Schaghticoke Tongva (Gabrieleno) Wabanaki (Dawnland Confederacy) Wappinger Wolastoqiyik (Maliseet) Yokuts